 The chickens you buy for those great sale prices (like 69 cents a pound) are fryer chickens.
 These are smaller birds because they only let them live to be 6-8 weeks old.
 The quick turn around means less feeding time which means the price is lower.
 These are the same chickens they use to make the store bought pre-cooked rotisserie chickens, except they seem to always use the smallest ones (2-3 lbs).
 The lowest price I see is about 69c/lb.
 A 3lb bird would be $2.07.
 That same bird cooked by the store would run you somewhere around $5.99.
 That’s a 289% mark up!

-Step 4: A professional chef would tie up the chicken, but you probably don’t have any cooking twine on hand.
+- Step 4: Tying up the Chicken: A professional chef would tie up the chicken, but you probably don’t have any cooking twine on hand.
 Don’t fret.
 Move on to Step 5!
 If you do happen to have twine, well then, truss up that chicken and tie those legs together!

-FOR CROCKPOT/SLOW COOKER — Put the bird in the slow cooker on low for about 8 hours.
+Put the chicken in the slow cooker on low for about 6 to 8 hours.
 The disadvantage on the slower cooker is that you won’t get a crispy skin because the appliance can’t get hot enough to do it.
 You could always pull it out when it’s finished and roast it at 500 degrees for 15 minutes, or put it under a broiler to get that crispy skin.
-The difficulty you might run across is that your chicken will be fall-off-the-bone tender.
+The difficulty you might run across is that your chicken will be fall-off-the-bone tender so remove from the slow cooker carefully.

 How to carve a roasted chicken